ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

 The current Veeam service that is installed is the new Veeam Availability Suite™ v11 known as Veeam v11.
-{:note}
+{: note}

 ## Veeam on a bare metal server
 {: #veeamvm_overview-baremetal-server}

 You can install Veeam v11 on a bare metal server.
-This installation is only supported on VMware vSphere 7.0 with NSX-T™.
+This installation is only supported on VMware vSphere® 7.0 with NSX-T™.

 * For VMware Regulated Workloads, the Veeam bare metal server is the only option.
 For Security and Compliance Readiness Bundle, the Veeam bare metal server is the default option with a choice of switching to Veeam VM.
 * Veeam is always deployed to the management cluster.